MSc in Urban Design and Conservation: Career, Skills, Scope, Options, Outlook

 Scope

 • Urban designer: Urban designers work on the design and planning of urban spaces, including streets, parks, and public buildings.
-They may work for architecture or planning firms, or for government agencies.
+They may work for architecture or planning firms, or government agencies.

 • Architect: Architects design buildings and other structures, including residential, commercial, and public buildings.
-They may work for architecture firms, or may be self-employed.
+They may work for architecture firms or may be self-employed.

 • Real estate developer: Real estate developers work on the acquisition, development, and management of real estate projects, including residential, commercial, and mixed-use developments.